zakisal1985-dot/Wplace-BlueMarble/docs/CONTRIBUTING.md

 <h2>What Can I Not Do?</h2>
 <p>
-  Please do not use <a href="https://github.com/SwingTheVine/QSAND-Minecraft/issues target="_blank"">GitHub Issues</a> for asking support questions.
+  Please do not use <a href="https://github.com/SwingTheVine/Wplace-BlueMarble/issues" target="_blank">GitHub Issues</a> for asking support questions (e.g. "How do I install this?" or "What does cssMangler do?").
 We use the GitHub issue tracker for bug reports and feature requests.
 If you are having trouble and need help, ask on our <a href="https://discord.gg/tpeBPy46hf" target="_blank">Discord</a>. <b>However, you <i>should</i> make a feature request on our issue tracker before starting work on your contribution.</b> Nothing sucks more than working hard on a high-quality contribution just for it to be rejected because it does not align with the mission of the mod.
 Ask first!
 </p>
 <p>
   Please contribute in good faith.
 We will reject pull requests with bad code, comments, or pull requests that damage the mod.